Definition

 - The QAs need to be side-by-side with developers from the start.

-Working together the QA and developers can establish testing early - Too many stories are being worked on at once:
+- Too many stories are being worked on at once:

 - If all stories are worked on simultaneously then they will all hit QA at the same time